sot/xija/docs/gui_fit.rst

 ``xija_gui_fit`` Overview
 -------------------------

-The image below shows an example of fitting the ACIS DPA model with ``xija_gui_fit``.
+The image below shows an example of fitting the ACIS FP model with ``xija_gui_fit``.

 .. image:: gui_fit_guide.png